 Porcelain Garlic: Porcelain garlic makes a plump bulb with only a few fat cloves.
 Porcelains are covered in a very thick outer skin, making them a good choice for storing.
 'Georgian Crystal' is at the mild end in flavor while 'Romanian Red' has a hot, lingering tanginess.

 Softneck garlic, as mentioned, is well adapted to warmer climates.
 It is softneck garlic that you are likely to find in the grocery store because softneck garlic stores and travels better than hardneck.

 The two types of softneck garlic you are likely to encounter are: Artichoke and Silverskins

 Artichoke: Artichoke garlic is the most commonly grown commercial garlic.
 It has a couple of concentric rows of cloves and tends to be very difficult to peel.
 But it produces and stores well and this is what you probably buy at the grocers.
 'Red Toch' is a well-known Artichoke variety.

 Silverskins: Silverskins have silvery, white skins and are composed of many small cloves.
 They also have a nice sturdy neck that is easily braided.

-So called 'Elephant Garlic' has become popular recently.
+So-called 'Elephant Garlic' has become popular recently.
 Its called elephant because of its relatively large size.
 Very mild flavor, it's great for diners who haven't quite warmed to the taste of garlic.
-In fact, elephant garlic is not garlic at all, but a type of bulb forming leek.
+In fact, elephant garlic is not a garlic at all, but a type of bulb-forming leek.

 What to Plant